ohsevin/VivumLab/docs/FAQ-Troubleshoot.md

 * Make sure you are running the latest docker and docker compose on both your client and server.
 The versions installed via your Operating Systems' package manager may be outdated.

 !!!
-Note: Docker not installed or running an outdated version? [here](https://docs.docker.com/get-docker/) is some information to help you get started.
+Note: [here](https://docs.docker.com/get-docker/) is some information to help you get started.

 * Check VivumLab status on the server and make sure it is loaded and active. e.g: **`systemctl status vivumlab`**